|Koh Taohas a lot of popular things to do one being scuba diving at most of bays.

 It has so much to offer but hasn't lost what attracted back packers here in the first place, its still a small piece of paradise for all to share and enjoy.

 Consequently, as its reputation for beautiful nature, unique marine life and amazing landscapes got bigger, better access was became available when better built were brought in to handle the number of back packers being attracted to the island.

-The most visited of the beach, Sairee Beach always have a scattering of sun worshippers but there's also quieter, more hidden beaches and bays.
+The most visited of the beach, Sairee Beach especially in high season are crowded with sun worshippers but there's also quieter, more hidden beaches and bays.